 CarpoolNow – a mobile app that uses your location to suggestion carpool pick-up points – is another great commuting resource.

 Vanpooling is similar to carpooling but might be a better option for some commuters.
 Vanpools have between 4 to 15 passengers.
 Unlike carpools, vanpools are treated as public transit for tax purposes, which means that employers can offer it as a benefit to employees.
-While passengers are not required to use vanpool every day, they will not receive the maximum tax benefit unless they use the it at least 11 days a month (that’s just three times per week on average).
+While passengers are not required to use vanpool every day, they will not receive the maximum tax benefit unless they use it at least 11 days a month (that’s just three times per week on average).
 Check out our

 Vanpool Toolkit to learn more.

 Guaranteed Ride Home program and